openbase/bco.website/www/user/bcozy.md

 ## Unit Control Menu
 To interact with the smart home system, the right menu should be used.
-In this menu all currently available bco units can be found to get information about the current state or to manipulate the smart home.
+In this menu all currently available BCO units can be found to get information about the current state or to manipulate the smart home.
 In the following an explanation is given on how to interact with the units and which information the units provide.

 ### Interaction with BCO Units
 The current selection of units is based on the marked location.
 If non location is marked all available units are provided by the unit control menu.
 The units itself are grouped by types like _battery_ or _colorable light_.
 A single click extends a list of all units of the same type.